mdavids/rfc/content/draft-davids-forsalereg-05.md

 .# Abstract

-This document defines an operational convention for using the reserved DNS node name "\_for-sale" to indicate that the parent domain name is available for purchase.
+This document defines an operational convention for using the reserved DNS leaf node name "\_for-sale" to indicate that the parent domain name is available for purchase.
 This approach offers the advantage of easy deployment without affecting ongoing operations.
 As such, the method can be applied to a domain name that is still in full use.